GuloHui/csst-ifs-elfo/docs/source/index.rst

-**ELFO** uses `PyQSOFit`_ to fit each spectrum individually and leverages the spatial correlation inherent in IFU data—stemming from the continuity of physical processes across neighboring spaxels—to improve emission‑line fitting.
+**ELFO** uses `PyQSOFit`_ to fit each spectrum individually and leverages the spatial correlation inherent in IFS data—stemming from the continuity of physical processes across neighboring spaxels—to improve emission‑line fitting.
 `PyQSOFit`_ employs the Levenberg–Marquardt least‐squares algorithm, and choosing appropriate initial guesses for the model parameters is critical. **ELFO** processes spectra in a user‑defined spatial sequence,